The Types of Call Center Frauds to Fight in 2026

 MFAs can include using one-time passwords (OTPs), questions only you can answer, voice recognition, and many other unique features that can’t be stolen by anyone else.
 Overall, MFA is rising in popularity and predictions claim that by 2025, its market share will reach around $20 billion.

-For example, if a caller fails the voice verification test, the contact center won’t refuse to serve them, since there might be many angry customers.
-Instead of this, the contact center can carry out biometric and non-biometric checks to fulfill the caller’s request and reduce the risk of fraud.
+For example, if a caller fails the voice verification test, the contact center typically won’t refuse service, as this could upset many customers.
+Instead, the center can perform additional biometric and non-biometric checks to verify the caller, helping to reduce the risk of fraud while still maintaining a positive customer experience.

 Verify Caller Identity